 When it comes to managing people-based distractions, communication is key.
 Need to finish a project?
 Let the people in your workgroup know that you’ll be off-limits until a certain time.
 Trying to finish a freelance project in a houseful of kids?
 Let them know that unless somebody is dying or the house is burning down, you’ll murder a kitten if they interrupt you.

 If you haven’t taken the time to create a realistic schedule for yourself, sharing that schedule won’t help as much.

 9. Begin With The Main Point

 When you encounter a distraction, get to the heart of it immediately.
-Your “get to the point” style may go over badly with some people who prefer to give back story before sharing their main point.
+Your “get to the point” style may go over badly with some people who prefer to give backstories before sharing their main point.
 Apologize for any possible rudeness and ask for the main point anyway.

 Once you know the main point you can ask for supporting information and make a smart decision about what to do before getting back to work.

 Getting back to work is what you were about to do, wasn’t it?